 This is how 2 referees rated John:

-I am a (young) 70 and I have a longstanding degree in Physics and Mathematics from Sussex University.
-In 2013, and after 9 years studying, I completed another B.Sc. degree, this time in Physical Sciences securing a 2.1 classification (higher than my first degree!)
+I am a (young) 71 and I have a long standing degree in Physics and Mathematics from Sussex University.
+More recently, (2013) after 9 years studying, I completed another B.Sc. degree, this time in Physical Sciences securing a 2.1 classification

-In 1967 I became an engineer at Rolls Royce - later taking early retirement from a management post after 31 years.
+In 1967 I became an engineer at Rolls Royce Aeroengines in Derby - later taking early retirement from a management post after 31 years.

-I just love teaching and sharing the pleasures of mathematics and physics, but more importantly, the joy in helping students get the grades they need and into the university of their choice.
+I just love teaching and helping to build confidence in mathematics and physics.
+It is a wonderful feeling to be able to help students to get the grades they need for their planned careers - or into the university of their choice.
 Please note, unlike some tutors who do this for 'pin' money I undertake tuition as a professional tutor and that is why I am proud to have been elected as a Member of the Tutors' Association.
 Your son/daughter's education is too important to do this as a hobby.
-STOP PRESS I have now been appointed as assessor for one of the mainstream examination boards so I must be doing something right!

 We can discuss any need for me to set homework, this is at the request of the student, but strongly encouraged by me!